-The System Operators published a methodology for the Calculation of Capacity Requirement and De-rating factors prior to the 2019/20 T-1 capacity auction.
+In CRM Detailed Design Decision3 the SEM Committee decided to retain the security standard at 8 hours LOLE.
+The System Operators published a methodology for the Calculation of the Capacity Requirement and De-rating factors prior to the 2019/20 T-1 capacity auction.
+The enhanced methodology as outlined in SEM-22-097 will be employed for the purposes of this and future auctions.